azeebneuron/NutriMate/README.md

 ---

-# MyBurger
+# Healthy-Burger

 ## Overview

-MyBurger is a web application designed to help users plan their diets and interact with a chatbot for additional assistance.
+Healthy-Burger is a web application designed to help users plan their diets and interact with a chatbot for additional assistance.
 The project consists of two main sections: a Diet Planner and a Chatbot.

 ## Sections